patrick0057/rancher-single-tool/README.md

 # rancher-single-upgrade
-This script simplifies the process for upgrading single server rancher installations.
-SSL function is still incomplete.
+This script simplifies the process for upgrading, backing up, restoring and installing single server rancher installations.
+Script is currently in alpha stage.